 Latent Heat Storage (LHS)

 In general, latent heat effects associated with the phase change are significant.
-Latent heat, known also as the enthalpy of vaporization (liquid-to-vapor phase change) or enthalpy of fusion (solid-to-liquid phase change), is the amount of heat added to or removed from a substance to produce a change in phase.
-This energy breaks down the intermolecular attractive forces, and also must provide the energy necessary to expand the substance (the pΔV work).
+Latent heat, also known as the enthalpy of vaporization (liquid-to-vapor phase change) or enthalpy of fusion (solid-to-liquid phase change), is the amount of heat added to or removed from a substance to produce a phase change.
+This energy breaks down the intermolecular attractive forces and must provide the energy necessary to expand the substance (the pΔV work).
 When latent heat is added, no temperature change occurs.

 Phase Change Material